-There are two types of Bill:
+In Mount Vema there are two types of Bill:

-- 1- Royal Bill: When introduced by the Veman Sovereign through the relevant Royal Departments.
-Note: a royal bill is only presented when it originates from the council of Royal Advisors at the Mount Vema House of Lords, and is never to be confused with a Royal Order which is an executive order (sovereign's order) that does not require congressional approval. - 2- Government Bill: When proposed by the Capital House Administration through its relevant Departments.
+- 1 Royal Bill: When proposed by the Royal Departments.
+Note: a royal bill is only presented when it originates from the council of Royal Advisors at the Mount Vema House of Lords, and is never to be confused with a Royal Order which is an executive order that does not require congressional approval. - 2 Government Bill: When proposed by the Vema Seamount Administration through its relevant Departments.